MCG crowd of 78,113 fans tops post-COVID world record

-A year to the day since a lone bugler played the Last Post inside an empty stadium, the MCG was alive again.
+A year to the day since a lone bugler played the Last Post inside an empty stadium, the MCG was alive again on Sunday.

 The traditional Anzac Day clash is the biggest AFL home-and-away game of the season and it once more lived up to that billing.